BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## In Development

 - [ ] F5 - UserController<br>- [ ] register user<br>- [ ] find user by id<br>- [ ] update user<br>- [ ] delete user<br>- [ ] request validations<br>- [ ] exception handlers <br><br>Test<br>- [ ] create<br>- [ ] read<br>- [ ] update<br>- [ ] delete<br>- [ ] validations
+- [ ] detailed message of UserRequestException is null.
+How do i set this with a exception id like to know so stack traces can be easier to read..
+- [ ] Add a @Before each to the repositories tests
+- [ ] improve exception so it does not take error list as this seems unecessary n uses abundance pf boilerplate code
+- [ ] validation not working?

 ## Testing